 Transparency and disclosure are directly linked to accountability.
 Companies should be accountable to their stakeholders for the decisions and performance that affect them.
+The think tank AccountAbility has identified diligence of suppliers and agents, although these are geared to anti-corruption they can provide explorers with excellent templates for due diligence review for all aspects of social and environmental performance.

-The think tank AccountAbility has identified five tests to determine whether information related to aspects of social and environmental performance is material and should be disclosed.
+five tests to determine whether information related to aspects of social and environmental performance is material and should be disclosed.
 Information should be disclosed if:

-- It has short-term, direct financial impact (e.g., significant environmental impacts that require remediation or compensation, or impede the development of a project) - It relates to a strategic commitment made by the company (e.g., a commitment made in their human rights policy) - It is of relevance to stakeholders, in terms of likely impact on their decisions and behaviour - A company's peers are deeming certain issues and aspects of performance to be of material importance (e.g., where industry peers report or disclose issues related to private security forces) - It relates to regulatory or international social norms of behaviour
+- 1) It has short-term, direct financial impact (e.g., significant environmental impacts that require remediation or compensation, or impede the development of a project) - 2) It relates to a strategic commitment made by the company (e.g., a commitment made in their human rights policy) - 3) It is of relevance to stakeholders, in terms of likely impact on their decisions and behaviour - 4) A company's peers are deeming certain issues and aspects of performance to be of material importance (e.g., where industry peers report or disclose issues related to private security forces) - 5) It relates to regulatory or international social norms of behaviour